r-hryniewski/iothub-simulatedtelemetry-function/README.md

 Just fill in `DeviceEndpoint` setting in your Azure Function with your IoT Hub Device endpoint, publish this project and have fun.

-Sample message in IoT Hub looks just like that:
+Sample message in IoT Hub (retrieved in Stream Analytics) looks just like that:

 ```json
 {